Stability of matter: Description of the problem

+History

+19th century physics

+At the end of the 19th century it was understood that electromagnetic forces held matter together.
+However two problems co-existed.
+Earnshaw's theorem from 1842, proved that no charged body can be in a stable equilibrium under the influence of electrostatic forces alone.
+The second problem was that James Clerk Maxwell had shown that accelerated charge produces electromagnetic radiation, which in turn reduces its motion.
+In 1900, Joseph Larmor suggested the possibility of an electromagnetic system with electrons in orbits inside matter.
+He showed that if such system existed, it could be scaled down by scaling distances and vibrations times, however this suggested a modification to Coulomb's law at the level of molecules.
+Classical physics was thus unable to explain the stability of matter and could only be explained with quantum mechanics which was developed at the beginning of the 20th century.

+Dyson–Lenard solution

-Dyson showed in 1967 that if all the particles are bosons, then the inequality ((1)) cannot be true and the system is thermodynamically unstable.
+Freeman Dyson showed in 1967 that if all the particles are bosons, then the inequality ((1)) cannot be true and the system is thermodynamically unstable.
 It was in fact later proved that in this case the energy goes like $N^{7/5}$ instead of being linear in $N$.

 It is therefore important that either the positive or negative charges are fermions.
 In other words, stability of matter is a consequence of the Pauli exclusion principle.
 In real life electrons are indeed fermions, but finding the right way to use Pauli's principle and prove stability turned out to be remarkably difficult.
-Michael Fischer and David Ruelle formalized the conjecture in 1966 and offered a bottle of Champagne to anybody who could prove it.
+Michael Fisher and David Ruelle formalized the conjecture in 1966 According to Dyson, Fisher and Ruelle offered a bottle of Champagne to anybody who could prove it.
 Dyson and Lenard found the proof of ((1)) a year later and therefore got the bottle.

+Lieb–Thirring inequality

-As was mentioned before, stability is a necessary condition for the existence of macroscopic objets, but it does not immediately imply the existence of thermodynamic functions.
+As was mentioned before, stability is a necessary condition for the existence of macroscopic objects, but it does not immediately imply the existence of thermodynamic functions.
 One should really show that the energy really behaves linearly in the number of particles.
-Based on the Dyson-Lenard result, this was solved in an ingenious way by Elliott Lieb and Joel Lebowitz in 1972.
+Based on the Dyson–Lenard result, this was solved in an ingenious way by Elliott Lieb and Joel Lebowitz in 1972.

-The Dyson-Lenard proof is ″extraordinarily complicated and difficult″ and relies on deep and tedious analytical bounds.
+According to Dyson himself, the Dyson–Lenard proof is "extraordinarily complicated and difficult" and relies on deep and tedious analytical bounds.
 The obtained constant $C$ in ((1)) was also very large.
-In 1975, Elliott Lieb and Walter Thirring found a simpler and more conceptual proof, based on a spectral inequality, now called the Lieb-Thirring inequality.
+In 1975, Elliott Lieb and Walter Thirring found a simpler and more conceptual proof, based on a spectral inequality, now called the Lieb–Thirring inequality.

-They got a constant $C$ which was by several orders of magnitude smaller than the Dyson-Lenard constant and had a realistic value.
+They got a constant $C$ which was by several orders of magnitude smaller than the Dyson–Lenard constant and had a realistic value.